Toyism

-Toyism is a contemporary art movement that originated in the 1990s in Emmen, Netherlands.
+Toyism is the latest contemporary art movement that originated in the 1990s in Emmen, Netherlands.
 The word symbolises the playful character of the artworks and the philosophy behind it.
 The suffix ism refers to motion or movements that exist in both the world of art and religion.
 Nevertheless, the game of Toyism is a serious matter that shows a new, critical and sensitive perspective on our present-day world.

 Origin

 Toyism as art movement is a reaction on the post-modern world of individualism, which existed in the 1970s through the 1990s, the era in which “everything is allowed”.
 The name originated in 1990 when artist Dejo made a graphic work which was titled "Escape of computer spiders".
 It was this work and later similar works that were the origin of the style at the beginning of the nineties.
 However, it took another two years before this resulted in a manifest.
 On September the 5th 1992 artist and musician Dejo (pseudonym) from Emmen wrote a manifesto called Mother and introduced Toyism to the audience.